Captive Portal with Sign on API logic

 password s0me$ecret!
 User provided password

-continue_url https://splashserver/excapSuccess The URL the client will be redirected to upon successful login.
-This can be a new page that takes advantage of the logout URL and also provide additional advertising or customer interactions.
+success_url https://splashserver/excapSuccess The URL the client will be redirected to upon successful login.
+This can be a page that takes advantage of the logout_url and also provide additional advertising or customer interactions.
+If provided, this takes precedence over the continue_url.

 Success URL

-Once authenticated, the client will be redirected to the continue_url as configured in the previous step.
+Once authenticated, the client will be redirected to the success_url as configured in the previous step.
 You have the opportunity to use the provided logout_url to create a logout button.
-In addition, you can append a logout_url query to specify the final page the user will be redirected to.

 Sample URL